Hi-Folks/data-block/README.md

 ```

 ### The `getBlock()` method
-If you need to manage a complex array (nested array), or an array obtained from a complex JSON structure, you can access a portion of the array and obtain the `Block` object.
+If you need to manage a complex array (nested array) or an array obtained from a complex JSON structure, you can access a portion of the array and obtain the `Block` object via the `getBlock()` method.
-Just because in the case of a complex array the `get()` method could return a classic array.

 Let's see an example: